-Tuft and Needle and Sleep Number produce very different but equally comfortable mattresses.
+Tuft & Needle and Sleep Number produce very different but equally comfortable mattresses.
 If you’re looking for a new mattress, there are a lot of differences to consider.
-Tuft and Needle is a relatively new company, specializing in memory foam mattresses and bedding.
+Tuft & Needle is a relatively new company, specializing in memory foam mattresses and bedding.
 Sleep Number is a more established mattress brand that specializes in air beds.
-You can test out Sleep Number beds at one of hundreds of flagship stores across the country.
+You can test out Sleep Number beds at one of the hundreds of flagship stores across the country.

 In this comparison, we’ll cover the differences in mattress construction, materials, special features, and cost.
 By the end, you’ll have a clear idea of which brand—and which bed—is best for you.